CS-UY3913/cs-uy3913-lab2-ecommerce/README.md

 ### Step 1: Implement `OrderImporter.java`

-This class is responsible for reading **"dirty" CSV data** from src/main/resources/orders.csv.
+This class is responsible for reading **"dirty" CSV data** from `src/main/resources/orders.csv`.

 #### Try-with-resources

-* Use this to open a `BufferedReader`.
+- Use this to open a `BufferedReader`.
-* Catch `IOException` and rethrow it as `FileProcessingException`.
+- Catch `IOException` and rethrow it as `FileProcessingException`.
-* Pass the original error as the cause.
+- Pass the original error as the cause to support **Exception Chaining**.

 #### The Loop (Partial Success)

+- **Skip Header:** Call `reader.readLine()` once before entering the loop to skip the CSV header row.
-* Read the file line by line.
+- Read the remaining file line by line.
-* Use a narrow try catch inside the loop.
+- Use a narrow `try-catch` block inside the loop to catch `InvalidOrderLineException`.
-* Catch `InvalidOrderLineException`.

 #### Validation

+- Parse each line by splitting on the comma (`,`) delimiter.
-* If a row has missing fields or a negative quantity, throw `InvalidOrderLineException`.
+- If a row has missing fields (`length < 4`), throw an `InvalidOrderLineException`.
+- If the quantity is negative or zero, throw an `InvalidOrderLineException`.
+- If parsing the quantity fails (e.g., non-numeric data):
+  - Catch the `NumberFormatException`
+  - Rethrow it as an `InvalidOrderLineException`.

 #### Logging

-* When an exception is caught inside the loop:
+When an `InvalidOrderLineException` is caught inside the loop:

-  * Use `log.warn(...)`
+- Use `log.warn(...)` to log the failure message and the specific `orderId`.
-  * Allow the loop to continue processing.
+- Allow the loop to continue processing the next line.
 ---

 ## Section 4: Part 3 – Collections & Processing